 There are few things I find more stressful than watching coach buses fling themselves down barely-wide-enough alleyways with reckless abandon, but somehow they make it work.
 I can say beyond hint of a doubt that I would wreck my car in an instant trying to drive here, if I could even fit my car on the roads.

-4a.
-Emergency vehicles – fire trucks are the size of our delivery trucks.
-I’m highly concerned that they’re missing something important but my lack of fire truck knowledge stops me from pinpointing the answer
+Fire trucks are the size of our delivery trucks.
+I’m highly concerned that they’re missing something important but my lack of fire truck knowledge stops me from pinpointing the answer.

 To give you a clear idea of what exactly I mean; there is no word for ‘mascot’ in French.
 Trying to explain the phrase “Fightin’ Irish” to a French person is like trying to explain fiscal responsibility to newborns; they just really don’t understand.
 School sports don’t exist the way they do in America.
 Sporty French youths who want to play soccer or handball sign up for and play for club teams.